 My goal for this season is to help the Board in creating a culture that allows all of our Rustler families to love this game and get as much from it as I have.

 My husband and I moved to Maple Ridge in 2015 with our 2 boys Bradley 10 and Jack 9 who are very close in age.
 I have been involved with RMMHA for 3 years as a division manager.
 I am a hockey loving stay at home mom who enjoys volunteering with the hockey association.
 We have made some wonderful friendships that started because of our love for the game.

-Nick Davis - Director of Social Media & Community Engagement
+Nick Davis - Director of Volunteering, Social Media & Community Engagement

 I’ve coached in the RMMHA for the past seven years and hope to continue for years to come.
 I’ve also coached soccer, softball, baseball and ball hockey and am always looking for opportunities to develop my coaching abilities.